What Are Gilts and Should I Invest in Them?

 A "gilt" or a "gilt-edged bond" is a bond issued by the Government of the United Kingdom.
 (Some other commonwealth countries, such as India and South Africa, also refer to their Government bonds as gilts.)

 The term comes from the days when such bonds were issued on paper with a gilt edge (ie the edge of the paper was covered in gold leaf, like you might see on a church bible).

 Gilts, like other bonds, pay a set return (known as the coupon) for a set period.
 Therefore it is easy to work out what return you expect to get on gilts.

-Fortunately there is a solution to this problem, the UK Government issues index-linked gilts.
-These are linked the UK Retail Prices Index (RPI) measure of inflation which offers you some protection against inflation shooting up and eroding the purchasing power of your investments.
+Fortunately, there is a solution to this problem, the UK Government issues index-linked gilts.
+These are linked to the UK Retail Prices Index (RPI) measure of inflation which offers you some protection against inflation shooting up and eroding the purchasing power of your investments.